-Classified Title: Nurse Practitioner Role/Level/Range: ACRP/04/MG Starting Salary Range: Competitive; Commensurate with experience Employee Group: Full Time Schedule: Monday - Friday, Essential personnel Exempt Status: Exempt Location: JH at Columbia and Odenton Department Name: Medicine, Division of Cardiology Personnel Area: School of Medicine
+Classified Title: Nurse Practitioner Role/Level/Range: ACRP/04/MG Starting Salary Range: Competitive; Commensurate with experience Employee Group: Full Time Schedule: Monday - Friday, 8:30am - 5:00pm.
+Essential staff; may need to work weekends and travel Exempt Status: Exempt Location: School of Medicine, East Baltimore Campus Department Name: Pediatrics Personnel Area: School of Medicine

 Specific Duties and Responsibilities:

 Master's degree in nursing; Registered Nurse license and Certified as a Nurse Practitioner.
 Must be licensed as NP in State of Maryland or other state where practicing.
+Pediatric nurse practitioners with acute care experience/education with at least five years of relevant experience preferred.
 Current CPR certification required.
 Must maintain current licensure and certification during duration of employment.
-Completion of the JHH credentialing process is required prior to start date.
+Completion of the JHH credentialing process is required prior to start date

 Sitting, standing and walking for extended period.
 Reaching by extending hand(s) or arm(s) in any direction.
 Finger dexterity required to manipulate objects with fingers rather than with whole hand(s) or arm(s).
 Ability to move standard equipment through a hospital or clinical environment.